Galvanized by disaster – Goshen Mayor Drives Sustainable Recovery After Devastating Floods

 Disaster as a catalyst for change

+Instead of ignoring any possible relation between heavy rain events and climate change, Goshen has used the flood disaster as a catalyst for prevention and economic growth.
 The town is now working with the Great Lakes Integrated Science and Assessment Group to better understand the movement of stormwater through the community and the causes of flooding.

 “With the flooding we’ve been through over the last couple of years, this is going to be invaluable information to us,” Stutsman said.
 “We’re very hopeful it will not only help us in how we work with developers, projects in the city, but also help us to find those ways to start mitigating the flood issues from the start.”

 Yet another project reaches out to the community’s younger residents.
-“My Goshen, Exploring My Natural Home,” teaches elementary school students about sense of place, stewardship, energy and climate change.
+“My Goshen, Exploring My Natural Home,” teaches elementary school students about sense of place, stewardship, energy, and climate change.

 “We believe that the more a student loves a place, the more they will want to take care of it,” said program developer Paul Steury.

 As part of the program, students will visit the Mary Lee Environmental Learning Center of Goshen College for field experience and grade-appropriate activities.
+Once the program’s education packets are complete, they will be available free of charge on the City of Goshen website.
+The city has plans for several additional projects.

 “For too long, economics have directed our discussion and lack of action when it comes to our environment,” said Stutsman.
 “We need to change this direction by showing the economic value and moving forward for green projects.”